All Ohioans age 12 and older are now eligible to receive the COVID-19 vaccine.

 The statewide vaccine scheduling tool allows Ohioans to determine their eligibility for the vaccine and link to local providers to set an appointment.
 Vaccines are widely available through local health departments, community clinics, many retail pharmacies and more.
 If you or a loved one are unable to travel to a vaccination provider site, please contact your area agency on aging for assistance.
 Call 1-866-243-5678 to be connected to the agency serving your community or find local contact information.

 Beginning May 18, 2021, Ohioans age 18 and older who have received at least one dose of the COVID-19 vaccine can enter Ohio Vax-A-Million to win one of five $1 million prizes.
 Ohioans ages 12-17 who have received a received at least one dose of the COVID-19 vaccine can enter to win one of five four-year, full-ride scholarships, including room and board, tuition, and books, to any Ohio state college or university.
 Drawings will be held weekly starting May 26, 2021, and ending June 23, 2021.
 To enter for free, visit ohiovaxamillion.com or call or 1-833-4-ASK-ODH (1-833-427-5634).

 Regional Vaccine Information

-Use the statewide provider search or the statewide scheduling tool to locate COVID-19 providers in your area, or access the links below to find local vaccine information and related resources from your area agency on aging.
+Use the statewide scheduling tool to locate COVID-19 providers in your area, or access the links below to find local vaccine information and related resources from your area agency on aging.
+Your area agency can also help if you or a loved one are unable to travel to a vaccination provider site.
 Call 1-866-243-5678 to be connected to the agency serving your community.

 Region 1 (Southwestern Ohio)